euspectre/kedr-doc/Readme.txt

-Additional and archived documentation files for KEDR project that in not present in its main repository.
+Additional and archived documentation files for KEDR project that are not present in its main repository.

 May be out-of-date.